 - Stay Focused: Maintain your focus throughout each of your Kegels and try to avoid tightening other areas, such as your abdomen or buttocks.

 - Try to Do Three Sets of 10, Three Times a Day.

 When we’re talking about bladder problems, you might assume anything poop-related wouldn’t be a part of the conversation.
 Strangely, though, they can go hand-in-hand.

 After all, when you’re constipated, you end up struggling and pushing to poop.
 Unfortunately, all of this extra strain can lead to more postpartum incontinence trouble.

 Losing weight after childbirth isn’t just about fitting into your first postpartum swimsuit.

-Extra weight, while completely normal (absolutely no judgement here, mama!!) can also play a role in treating your bladder problems after childbirth since extra weight can place increased pressure on your bladder.
+Extra weight, while completely normal (absolutely no judgement here, mama!!) can also play a role in treating your bladder problems after childbirth since extra weight can place increased pressure on your bladder and pelvic floor muscles.

 Pelvic Floor Exercises for Incontinence

 In addition to Kegels, experts believe that many different exercises and stretches can help strengthen your pelvic floor.
 Based on information from a professional trainer, some of the most popular ones include: